abend0c1/pub/README.md

 --------
 - One-button design (a rotary encoder with a built in switch)
 - Programmed by using an ordinary text editor as a display (for example, gedit on Linux, or Notepad on Windows)
+- Up to 127 keystrokes can be recorded and played back
 - Supports a GOTO function, so you can program loops
 - Can send USB System Control codes (Power off, sleep, wake) to your PC
 - Can send USB Consumer Device functions (e.g. Mute, Play, Pause, Stop, etc.)